Extra time, overtime, and injury time in rugby are often confused with each other. Even commentators may use one term when they mean another.

 However, the referee should give yellow cards for persistent infringement.
 So, this kind of continuous overtime should see the defending team lose player after player with each concession of a penalty.

 Eventually, the attacking team should get the ball over the try-line with sheer advantage of numbers.

 And that means the ball has gone dead.
 The half is over after the conversion kick.

 So, it’s unlikely you’ll get endless hours of overtime play.
-However, there have been some notable lengthy examples.
+However, there have been some notable lengthy exceptions.

 The Longest Rugby Overtime

 A rugby match between France and Wales in the 2017 Six Nations produced twenty minutes of overtime at the end of the second half.

 France was losing by five points when the clock went red.
 But they were camped deep in Welsh territory.

 Bear in mind that a penalty kick (three points) wouldn’t have given the game to France.
 France needed a converted try to win.

 So as Wales kept infringing, France kept alternating between quick taps and scrums to restart play.
 Eventually, twenty minutes after regulation time, Les Bleus triumphed!